rizanw/go-log/README.md

 ### logging

-you can log based on the level and each level has 2 main functions:
+you can log based on the severity hierarchy and each severity has 2 main functions:

 - unformatted, similar to `Println` in `fmt` package